 The question is,

-was Antipas a party to the plan from the beginning?
+- was Antipas a party to the plan all along?

 It is highly likely.
 Antipas’ lavish promise seems too improbable for a man who always put things off.